-- There are 5 levels of Strictly Swing available to the dancers (Novice, Intermediate, Masters, Advanced and All Star/Champions).
+- There are 2 levels of Strictly Swing available to the dancers (Newcomer/Novice & Open).

 - Guidelines for expected swing content are 90% in Strictly Swing.
 It is at the judge’s discretion to determine that the swing content requirement has been met.

 - Competitors that qualify for Master, may dance Masters and the skill level in which they qualify for provided it is with a different partner.

 - The length of the performance is at the Event Organizer’s discretion.

 - Costumes are not allowed.
 However, matching or complementary outfits suitable for social dancing are acceptable.

 - This division will be danced in heats for preliminaries, semi-finals (if needed) and finals.